open-energy-transition/openmod-tracker/README.md

 ## License

+This project uses [REUSE](https://reuse.software/) to manage its licensing.

-This repository is licensed under the [MIT license](LICENSES/MIT.txt).
+The scripts in this repository are licensed under the [MIT license](LICENSES/MIT.txt).
-In addition the generated data files in this repository (`inventory/output`, `user_analysis/output`) are licensed under the [Creative Commons Attribution 4.0 license](LICENSES/CC-BY-4.0.txt).
+The generated data files in this repository (`inventory/output`, `user_analysis/output`) are licensed under the [Creative Commons Attribution 4.0 license](LICENSES/CC-BY-4.0.txt).
+All other files are licensed under the [CC0 1.0 Universal license](LICENSES/CC0-1.0.txt).